mean-develpr/TennisGame/README.md

 ### HowTo Start Server

+It is straightforward, but in order to start the serve, you will need to have installed grails in your host.

-It is straightforward, just as a normal grails application, open grails console and type:
+Then, just as a normal grails application, open grails console and type:

     run-app